peter88213/novxlib-docs/source/lastshours.rst

 .. admonition:: <LastsHours>

    Purpose
-      Defines the number of hours the section lasts.
+      Defines the full number of hours minus days the section lasts.

    Content
       Plain text

+This is optional.
+The content must represent an integer number.
+The section duration is the sum of
+`LastsDays <lastsdays.html>`__,
+LastsHours,
+and
+`LastsMinutes <lastsminutes.html>`__.